rkhetani/Meetup/lesson/sailfish-sleuth.md

 ## Running Sailfish

-> These instructions are for the HMS-RC cluster Orchestra

-First start an interactive session and create a new directory for our Sailfish analysis:

-    $ bsub -Is -q interactive bash

-    $ mkdir ~/ngs_course/rnaseq/sailfish
-    $ cd ~/ngs_course/rnaseq/sailfish

-Sailfish is not available as a module on Orchestra, but it is installed as part of the bcbio pipeline.
-As such, if we include the appropriate paths in our `$PATH` variable we can use it:

-    $ export PATH=/opt/bcbio/centos/bin:$PATH

 As you can imagine from the above schematic, taken from [Patro R. et al, 2014](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html), there are 2 steps when running the analysis too:

 a.
 "Index" the transcriptome (transcripts or genes) using the `index` command:

-    ## DO NOT RUN THIS CODE
     $ sailfish index -p <num of cores> -k <kmer size> -t <fasta of gene sequences> -o <folder name>

-**We are not going to run this in class, but it only takes a few minutes.** We will be using an index we have generated from transcript sequences (all known transcripts with multiples for some genes), but this can be generated from genic sequences too.

 b.
-Get the abundance using the quantification step using the `quant` command and the parameters described below (morE information on parameters can be found [here](http://sailfish.readthedocs.org/en/master/sailfish.html#description-of-important-options):
+Get the abundance using the quantification step using the `quant` command and the parameters described below (more information on parameters can be found [here](http://sailfish.readthedocs.org/en/master/sailfish.html#description-of-important-options):

    * `i`: specify the location of the index directory; for us it is `/groups/hbctraining/ngs-data-analysisSummer2016/rnaseq/sailfish.ensembl2.idx/`